StackStorm/st2docs/docs/source/reference/metrics.rst

 | st2.{auth,api,stream}.response.status.<status code>        | counter    | st2auth, st2api, st2stream  | Number of requests which resulted in a response with a particular HTTP status code.                            |
 +------------------------------------------------------------+------------+-----------------------------+----------------------------------------------------------------------------------------------------------------+

-Depending on the metric backend used and metric type, some of those metrics will also be averaged, aggregated and converted into a rate (operations / seconds for ``counter`` metrics), etc.
+Depending on the metric backend used and metric type, some of those metrics will also be sampled, averaged, aggregated and converted into a rate (operations / seconds for ``counter`` metrics), etc.